AlexTaguchi/binomial-coefficient/README.md

 giving the probability of X equal to k, where p is the probability of a successful event.

+Poisson Distribution
+---
+As a final side note, in the limiting case where the probability of a successful event is small and the number of trials becomes very large, the Binomial distribution simplifies into the Poisson distribution:

+where k is the number of times a successful event occurs within a set interval and lambda is the average number of events per interval.
+One useful property of both the Binomial and Poisson distributions is the expected value is readily calculated as p*n and lambda, respectively.

 References
 ---
 - Python Algorithms: Mastering Basic Algorithms in the Python Language - Magnus Lie Hetland